 3. Schedule meetings with candidates before an election

 It is important that the CRO schedule a meeting with candidates before any election to ensure all queries have been addressed.
-At this meeting, the CRO will generally: a.) explain the powers and obligations that attach to each position; b.) explain the on-line election process to candidates; c.) explain the rules of campaigning (as stated in GSA article XXII 7-9); and, d.) request each candidate submit a written statement that will be added both to the GSA website and to the election ballot.
+At this meeting, the CRO will generally: a.) explain the powers and obligations that attach to each position; b.) explain the on-line election process to candidates; c.) explain the rules of campaigning (as stated in GSA Article 3, Section 3.1 (2). ); and, d.) request each candidate submit a written statement that will be added both to the GSA website and to the election ballot.

 4. Maintain email contact with candidates before, during, and after each election